Retrospek/AlphaGrid/README.md

 ---

-*Built with PyTorch, Pandas, and a curiousity for quantitative finance* 🚀
+*Built with PyTorch, Pandas, and a curiosity for quantitative finance* 🚀